 The final examination is prepared by the National Board of Medical Examiners (NBME), commonly called a "shelf" exam.
 You will take this on the last day of the clerkship.
 Those that score less than or below the 10th percentile on this exam will receive a Meets with Concerns for medical knowledge.
 If you score at or below the 25th percentile on the NBME, you will NOT be eligible for a final grade of High Pass or Honors.
-Those that score at or below the Mean - 2 Std Dev will fail the exam.
+Those that score 63 and below will fail the exam.

 THE FINAL EXAM MUST BE PASSED.
+Passing score is 64.
 Failure to pass the written exam, regardless of floor performance, will require you to retake the NBME examination.
-It will be your responsibility to coordinate this with the Student Affairs Deans, the clerkship coordinator Ana Juarez, and the director, Dr. Akua Afriyie-Gray.
+It will be your responsibility to coordinate this with the Student Affairs Deans, the clerkship coordinator and the clerkship director.
 21 Days prior to the exam date notice is required to schedule the exam.

-Failure to pass this retake of the NBME examination will require you to repeat your clerkship experience.
-This will involve a four-week rotation, and conclude with an oral examination at 35.7.
+Failure to pass a retake of the NBME examination will require a clinical remediation of the clerkship followed by an oral exam.
 Failure to pass this second exam constitutes an irrevocable failure of the clerkship.